-The next tier of quality is Absolute Force fencing mask with a Destroyer Modz gorget to protect your neck from thrusts.
+The next tier of quality is Absolute Force fencing mask, used with either one of their Neck Protectors or alternately a Destroyer Modz gorget to protect your neck from thrusts.

 The third tier of quality and price is PBT fencing mask rated at 1600N with one of their gorgets.
 This is tournament grade protective equipment.
 Unlike with the Absolute Force mask, you’ll need to purchase the protective cover for the PBT separately.

 It is not an unusual practice for a historical fencer to have more than one mask.
 Many historical fencers have a mask for drilling and light practice, and then one they reserve for heavy sparring and tournament play.
 This is because a fencing mask is one of the pieces of gear you will replace most often over the course of time as it becomes damaged from blows.
 Inevitably the wire mesh will get dented in and become unsafe to use.
 So having a cheap mask for drilling and a nice mask for protecting you against tournament level play is very useful.